-You can also earn one of the biggest welcome bonuses we’ve seen on this travel card.
-You’ll earn bonus rewards on Delta purchases, other travel expenses, and even some everyday spending categories.
+You can earn a great welcome bonus with this travel card, in addition to bonus rewards on Delta purchases, other travel expenses, and even some everyday spending categories.
 Those rewards, combined with additional frequent flyer perks, can make this card well worth the $250 annual fee if you fly Delta often.

 This card can help you save on Delta travel and make it easier to reach Medallion status, but remember to use your card responsibly.
 Avoid spending more than you can afford to pay off each month in full and on time to reap the benefits without taking on high-interest debt.